 Real estate is a good investment, tangible, long-term, and liquid.

-Tangible assets are things you can touch or feel, like your car, couch, or watch.
+You can touch or feel tangible assets, like your car, couch, or watch.
 Long-term investments are things where the time frame matters—such as saving for retirement or paying off college loans.
 Liquidity means how quickly you can convert an asset into cash (i.e., if needed).

 The idea behind any real estate purchase is that the value of the asset will appreciate over time and deliver equity growth so that when it comes time to sell it, there’ll be some money left over after taking out enough cash to recoup your initial investment plus interest on your mortgage payments during those years of ownership (if applicable).

 A certificate of deposit (CD) is a savings account you can open at most banks, credit unions, and online banks.
-When you put money in a CD, the bank puts it into an account for you and promises to pay interest on it.
+When you put money in a CD, the bank puts it into your account and promises to pay interest.

 The interest rate is usually higher than that offered by a regular checking or savings account because there are restrictions on withdrawing from your CD before its maturity date.
 This makes CDs low-risk investments and good options for people who don’t have much money to invest.